-NVIDIA GeForce 310M► remove
+NVIDIA GeForce 310M► remove from comparison

 The Nvidia GeForce 310M is an entry level laptop graphics card and the successor of the G 210M and therefore based on the same GT218 core with very similar clock rates (shader speed +30MHz).
 However, there are also newer versions that are clocked at 606 MHz and therefore slightly slower.
 Nvidia states that the raw performance is 73 Gigaflops compared to the 72 Gigaflops of the G210M.
 Therefore, the 310M is an entry level dedicated graphics card for small laptops.

 The performance of the 310M is similar to the GeForce G 210M and therefore located in the entry level class.
 Modern 3D games like COD Modern Warfare 2 run only in low details and resolutions fluently.
 Some demanding games like NFS Shift or GTA4 wont run fluently at all.
 Less demanding games like SIMS 3 run in medium details and resolutions fluently.
 Therefore, the graphics card can not be recommended for gamers.